wealthsimple/beforeunload-request/README.md

 });
 ```

+## Browser compatability

+This library requires, at the minimum, support for `XMLHttpRequest`, including `setRequestHeaders` and `withCredentials`.
+[Those are supported in IE10 and above](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest#Browser_compatibility).

 ## Methodoloy

 We first try to use [`navigator.sendBeacon`](https://www.w3.org/TR/beacon/) if it's available and the request is compatible.
 Compatible requests are `POST` requests with `'include'` as the credentials mode and no headers, with the exception of `Content-Type` if the data being sent is a string. `navigator.sendBeacon` can also fail if the data being sent is over the maximum size limit or due to a [browser issue with `Content-Type`](https://bugs.chromium.org/p/chromium/issues/detail?id=490015).